reload/php-fpm/README.md

 The images come with a concept called "features".

-Features a predefined entrypoint scripts with common functionality you can opt-in to using.
+Features a predefined entry point scripts with common functionality you can opt in to using.

-Features a run prior to the entrypoint scripts mentioned before.
+Features a run before the entry point scripts mentioned before.

-You opt-in to using them by setting the `USE_FEATURES` to a space separated list of their names.
+You opt in to using them by setting the `USE_FEATURES` to a space separated list of their names.

 ### `install-composer-extensions` feature

-If you have a `composer.json` in your workdir (`/var/www`) this feature will locate requied depenencies on PHP extensions `ext-*` and install them using the aforementioned `php-extension-installer` tool.
+If you have a `composer.json` in your workdir (`/var/www`) this feature will locate required dependencies on PHP extensions `ext-*` and install them using the aforementioned `php-extension-installer` tool.

-Notice: if this needs to install a lot of libraries and do a lot compilation this could take quite some time when creating the container.
+Notice: if this needs to install numerous libraries and do a lot of compilation, this could take quite some time when creating the container.

 ### `root-php-ini` feature